aabbtree77/esp32-vpn/README.md

 2. A bus card reader?
 We used to have some early low RAM devices here in Vilnius for about 5-10 years.
 In the year 2023 the bus card readers got replaced with Estonian Ridango devices which run Linux.

-3. Mapping out minefields?
+3. Mapping minefields?
 See [1](https://youtu.be/suxLa6kWsrw?t=2000) and [2](https://cepdnaclk.github.io/e17-3yp-Landmine-Detector/) for two completely different systems.

 4. [GPS Trackers?](https://how2electronics.com/esp32-gps-tracker-using-l86-gps-module-oled-display/) AirTag: [1](https://ldej.nl/post/sending-an-airtag-from-the-netherlands-to-india/), [2](https://www.pcmag.com/how-to/what-is-ultra-wideband-uwb), [3](https://screenrant.com/apple-airtag-track-mail-package-benefits-limitations-explained/).
 This is essential for any bicyclist/biker, see [My motorcycle TRASHED & STOLEN in Wales 🏴󠁧󠁢󠁷󠁬󠁳󠁿 and this is how they did it](https://www.youtube.com/watch?v=ricNARC1H34) and compare the tech to the one in [Trying to Steal Our UN-STEAL-able Motorcycle.](https://www.youtube.com/watch?v=v_0DB3gBM3Y)